MicrosoftStudentChapter/notebook/README.md

 <b>Figma Design: </b> [Figma Link](https://www.figma.com/file/MmrpClnVuxObP8xP7HV8VU/Notebook?node-id=0%3A1)

+<b> The Pull Requests would be merged on a First Come, First Serve Basis </b>

 ## Getting Started

 If you are just getting started with flutter, checkout the following resources: